All pieces are handmade in our Parisian studio.

 For large pieces like our vases, we develop our range of molds, from a hand-modeled original or a 3D print, depending on the desired result.

-Once the mold is made, we pour liquid earth into it every morning.
+Once the mold is made, we pour liquid clay into it every morning.

 In the evening, we unmold and sometimes add details by hand, such as handles or ears.
 It's a slow technique because a mold only allows one or two castings per day!